mpayetta/mpayetta.github.io/_posts/2016-07-23-building-a-node-restful-api-the-web-server.markdown

 There are different ways to transpile code using Babel ([quite a lot](https://babeljs.io/docs/setup/) I would say).
 What we will do is transpile our code by using [Gulp](http://gulpjs.com/) and the Babel plugins for Gulp.
-The main reason we're doing this is that we will use Gulp to automate other tasks later (like generating api docs or running unt tests) and it's always good to keep things consistent.
+The main reason we're doing this is that we will use Gulp to automate other tasks later (like generating api docs or running unit tests) and it's always good to keep things consistent.

 So, let's move forward and start with our transpilation journey.
 First of all we'll need to install a few more dependencies: